websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 # Writing a Form Storage Adapter

+> Available: Liferay DXP 7.3 and Liferay DXP 7.2 versions that include the fix for [LPS-97208](https://issues.liferay.com/browse/LPS-97208) (planned for Liferay DXP 7.2 SP3).

 By default, forms are stored as JSON in Liferay DXP's database.
 This example shows you how to implement a new storage adapter to inject custom logic into a form record persistence event.

 ![Use a DDM Storage Adapter to add a Storage Type to the Forms application.](./writing-a-form-storage-adapter/images/01.png)